altersaddle/3D_models/docs/printing.md

 ## Software

 When 3D printing, we are using **Slic3r** as the slicing software, exporting as g-code and then copying to an SD card.
-The printer can print directly from g-code files on tan SD card.
+The printer can print directly from g-code files on an SD card.

 When directly troubleshooting we are connecting the printer via USB and using Pronterface to send g-code commands over the serial console.

-The following custom buttons were added to Pronterface:
+Buttons that issue the following G-code were added to Pronterface:

 * Center Test: _Home the printer, then go to 0,0,1 quickly_
   * `g28`